In October 2020 I took up a tenure-track lecturer position in the Department for Political Studies at Bar Ilan University, Israel.

 From 2016 to 2019 I was an Israel Institute post-doctoral research fellow at the Leonard Davis Institute for International Relations at the Hebrew University of Jerusalem, and an adjunct lecturer in the Politics department, and in the Rothberg International School.

-During 2017-2018 I also served as an advisor on foreign policy issues to Israeli Leader of the Opposition Isaac Herzog.
+During 2017-2018 I also served as an advisor on foreign policy issues to then Israeli Leader of the Opposition (and now Israel's 11th president) Isaac Herzog.

 From 2008 to 2015 I was Director of Research for BICOM, and founding Deputy Editor of BICOM's Fathom journal.